After diagnosis of dementia

 Reactions to a diagnosis of dementia can vary from relief to a mixture of fear, anger or denial.
 Helping people come to terms with their diagnosis, to make decisions and plan ahead is critical in supporting them to live well with dementia.
 This section looks at support following diagnosis including helping a person remain independent, how getting to know the person can help with planning support and communicating with people with dementia.

-Support following a diagnosis
+Support after a diagnosis

 Care workers can play a vital role in helping a person with dementia to maintain their independence and confidence.
 Planning for the future after a diagnosis of dementia enables people to play a key role in making important decisions on their care needs and financial and legal affairs.
 As a person comes to terms with a diagnosis of dementia and adapts to their new life, they may become vulnerable to abuse.
 Support is out there to help people get to grips with their circumstances, fears, beliefs and hopes.